Frequently Asked Questions

 The deadline for form completion for all presenters is within 2 weeks of receiving the invitation to present.
 They only take a few minutes – please do them quickly.

-All materials, including slides and handouts should be submitted through your personal link to the speaker resource center in the emails you have received from [email protected].
+All materials, including slides and handouts, should be submitted through your personal link to the speaker resource center in the emails you have received from [email protected].

 We want you to record a short video on your phone or on Zoom that we can post on social media to promote your session at the conference.
 It would be ideal to receive these in late spring/summer – as early as possible.
 If you click through your personal link to the speaker resource center and click on the promotional video part, there’s even a sample script for you to use.
-It will only take a couple minutes and will help us a great deal.
-Please do it – it makes a big different to the success of the conference.
+It will only take a couple of minutes and will help us a great deal.
+Please do it – it makes a big difference to the success of the conference.